AIG-ist-tugraz/WipeOutR/README.md

 in both cases of redundant scenario and non-redundant scenario.
 Evaluation results are filled in *ts_runtime*/*nonred_ts_runtime* elements of the [Table 5](#wipeoutr_t-evaluation).

 [ts_runtime.jar](https://github.com/AIG-ist-tugraz/WipeOutR/releases/tag/ts_runtime_v1.0) is a *jar* file executing this step.
-For further details, please refer to the [ts_runtime.jar guideline](https://github.com/AIG-ist-tugraz/WipeOutR/blob/main/docs/ts_runtime.md).
+For further details, we refer to the [ts_runtime.jar guideline](https://github.com/AIG-ist-tugraz/WipeOutR/blob/main/docs/ts_runtime.md).

 ### WipeOutR_FM evaluation